artur-ciocanu/launch.en/help/extension-dev/edge/condition-types.md

 ---
 # Condition types for edge extensions

 A condition-type library module evaluates whether something is true or false and returns a boolean value.
+This document provides examples concerning the implementation of edge extension condition types.

 >[!IMPORTANT]
 >